Sitecore/sitecore-ios-sdk/README.md

 5. In the License Agreement dialog box, accept the license agreement.
 6. In the Ready to Install dialog box, you can review the package information and then click Install.
 7. When the installation is complete, you can choose to restart the Sitecore client or the Sitecore server and then click Finish.
-To test that the Sitecore Web API Service is working, make a simple request to the service.
+To test that the Sitecore Item Web API Service is working, make a simple request to the service.
 8. In a browser, enter the URL: http://yoursite/-/item/v1/sitecore/Content/Home.
 ![simple request](https://github.com/Sitecore/sitecore-mobile-sdk/raw/master/resources/SimpleRequest.png)
-9. If you want to create/edit/remove items using WebApi, you need to disable WebDav: (see 'WebDAV.Enabled' setting in Sitecore.WebDAV.config)
+9. If you want to create/edit/remove items using Sitecore Item Web Api, you need to disable WebDav: (see 'WebDAV.Enabled' setting in Sitecore.WebDAV.config)

 ##### 2.1.2 Installing the Sitecore Mobile SDK server package